raspberrypilearning/fl_networking_tools/docs/install.md

 Depending on the permissions you have on your computer, some methods may not work for you.

+Note: you will need to use a computer with Python installed; it is not possible to complete the programming tasks on a tablet or using online integrated development environments (IDEs), e.g. Trinket or repl.it.

 ## Install using pip

 You can use the command prompt and `pip` to install fl_networking_tools for: